scottpeterman/velocitycmdb/README.md

 **Tactical, highly portable network CMDB with automated discovery, change detection, and operational intelligence for Windows, Mac or Linux**

-## Project Status
+## Important Notice

-VelocityCMDB is in active development and has been extensively tested against real production networks with hundreds of devices across multiple vendors.
-While functional and feature-complete for core workflows, it is not yet recommended for security-critical environments.
-The codebase is stabilizing but may still see breaking changes before v1.0.
+VelocityCMDB is currently in Proof of Concept (POC) stage and is under active development.
+While functional, it is not yet recommended for production environments.
+The codebase and features are subject to significant changes.
+Feel free to test, contribute, and provide feedback, but please exercise caution in production or security-critical environments.

 [![Python Version](https://img.shields.io/badge/python-3.10%2B-blue)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-GPLv3-green.svg)](LICENSE)